tde2020/AWS-healthAIhackathon/README.md

 ## Technical implementation
 1) Batch processing of medical text using Amazon Comprehend Medical: [HHBatchDataProcessing.ipynb](./HHBatchDataProcessing.ipynb)
 !!!
-This code will query Comprehend Medical to extract medical related information of the text in the dataset and will cost around $100 to pass all records, therefore do not run the code without modifications to reduce the calls !!!
+This code will query Comprehend Medical to extract medical related information of the text in the dataset and will cost around $100 to pass all records, therefore if you want to just test output reduce the calls!!!
 The processed file is saved under the data folder.

-2) Build, train and deploy a classification machine learning model with medical data extracted from the medical documents.: [HHModelDeployment.ipynb] (./HHModelDeployment.ipynb)
+2) Build, train and deploy a classification machine learning model with medical data extracted from the medical documents.: [HHModelDeployment.ipynb](./HHModelDeployment.ipynb)

 ## Used AWS services
 - [Textract](https://aws.amazon.com/textract/): To extract text from the PDF medical report